carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 > ## The Importance of Command Order in a Dockerfile
 >
-> TL;DR - When you run `docker build` it executes the build in the order specified
+> When you run `docker build` it executes the build in the order specified
 > in the `Dockerfile`.
 > This order is important for rebuilding and you typically will want to put your `RUN`
 > commands before your `COPY` commands.